-- Strengths: Enthusiasm for public health education remains high and application numbers remain strong.
-Qualified applicants continue to apply to our program - Weaknesses: Other than an under target recruitment of health professions, there are no perceived weaknesses in this area. - Plans for improvement: Continue to admit students looking for factors of interest in Public Health, also including the academic ability using the GPA and GRE scores.
+Strengths: Enthusiasm for public health education remains high and application numbers remain strong.
+Qualified applicants continue to apply to our program

+Weaknesses: There are no perceived weaknesses in this area.

+Plans for improvement: Continue to admit students looking for factors of interest in Public Health, also including the academic ability using the GPA and GRE scores.